Data-Engineering-Training/GROUP-6_-ASSIGNMENT-4_DATA-PIPELINE_10-COMPANIES/README.md

 ## Details
 1. **Data Generation**:
    - The code utilizes the Faker library to generate synthetic data for 10 different companies, each with 10,000 records.
-   - Data includes customer IDs, names, addresses, emails, phone numbers, contact preferences, transaction activities, customer preferences, and communication methods.
+   - Data includes `customer IDs, names, addresses, emails, phone numbers, contact preferences, transaction activities, customer preferences, and communication methods`.
    - Each company's data is stored in a dictionary where the company name serves as the key and the generated records are stored as values.

 2. **Data Ingestion**:
-   - The DataPipeline class handles the ingestion of generated data into a MySQL database.
+   - The DataPipeline class handles the ingestion of generated data into a `MySQL database`.
-   - It establishes a connection to the MySQL database using pymysql.
+   - It establishes a connection to the MySQL database using `pymysql`.
    - For each company's data, it creates a corresponding table in the database if it doesn't exist already.
    - It then ingests the generated records into their respective tables.